-The Alachua County Equal Opportunity Office along with the City of Gainesville Office of Equal Opportunity, the Center for Independent Living and MV Transportation, Inc. will host the Annual ADA Celebration to celebrate the 28th anniversary of the Americans with Disabilities Act (ADA).
-The event is on Thursday, July 26, 2018, from 9 a.m. to 1 p.m., at the Alachua County Senior Recreation Center (5701 N.W.
+The Alachua County Equal Opportunity Office along with the City of Gainesville Office of Equal Opportunity, the Center for Independent Living and MV Transportation, Inc. will host the Annual ADA Celebration to celebrate the 29th anniversary of the Americans with Disabilities Act (ADA).
+The event is on Thursday, July 25, 2019, from 9:30 a.m. to noon, at the Alachua County Senior Recreation Center (5701 N.W.
 34th Blvd., Gainesville).
 Businesses, agencies, and organizations that offer services to individuals with disabilities are encouraged to attend, as are all citizens.
-The event is free and open to the public, and a light lunch will be available.
+The event is free and open to the public.
+Refreshments will be available.

 Passed in July 1990, the ADA prohibits discrimination against individuals with disabilities in all areas of public life, including jobs, schools, transportation, and all public and private places that are open to the general public.

 Free accessible transportation will be provided for persons with special needs through MV Transport.

 For more information or to RSVP, contact the Alachua County Equal Opportunity Office at 352-374-5275, or the City of Gainesville Office of Equal Opportunity at 352-334-5051.